r4victor/brtlx/topics/languages/shell.md

 [Build Your Own Shell](https://github.com/tokenrove/build-your-own-shell) free • course • by Julian Squires • 2019-04-13
 There are many tutorials on how to build your own toy shell.
-This one goes further and shows how to implement a real, feature-rich shell in multiple stages.
+This one goes further and shows how to implement a real-world, feature-rich shell in multiple stages.